ToC

 • Has copious international experience: The applicant’s language skills can’t be dismissed — not only have they lived and worked in France, but they’ve spent time in France and Spain as part of their bachelor’s course.

-How to write your graduate CV
+How to write an impressive graduate CV

 With record numbers of undergrads and postgrads graduating every year, you might worry about standing out from the competition.